Mr-Auto/spelunky2-lua-libs/libraries/menu/README.md

 This is single player only (obviously) and uses only the player 1 controls for the menu, it is not affected by opening a game menu, in game death etc. any of this logic needs to be made by you

+The draw_rect functions have a bug with the rounding argument, the fix is on the way.

 ### Examples:

 1. Fastest way to make a simple menu